webashraf/ali-ashraf-portfolio-backend/readme.md

-# CookstoriaCulinary Backend
+# Ali Ashraf Backend

-This is the backend server for CookstoriaCulinary, built using Express.js and MongoDB.
+This is the backend server for Ali Ashraf, built using Express.js and MongoDB.
 The backend manages user authentication, recipe management, admin controls, and premium membership features.
 It follows a modular architecture and includes global error handling for a robust, maintainable structure.

 ## Features